Build predictable behaviour by teaching routines like curriculum content.

 Prevent stuckness turning into off-task behaviour by making help-seeking routine and quiet.

-Reduce repeat incidents by giving pupils a clear, dignified route back into learning.
+Reduce repeat incidents by giving students a clear, dignified route back into learning.

 Prevent repeated reminders by making readiness a taught, rehearsed routine.

-Catch confusion early so pupils don’t act out to escape difficult work.
+Catch confusion early so students don’t act out to escape difficult work.

 Reduce escalation by making your default tone predictable, calm, and respectful.